mono/CppSharp/docs/DevManual.md

 process the declarations in certain ways to provide a good mapping to the target language.

-Aditionally some of it can be provided directly in the native source code, by annotating the declarations with custom attributes.
+Additionally some of it can be provided directly in the native source code, by annotating the declarations with custom attributes.

 ## Runtime